JML Social audit policy

 We require all factories producing goods with an annual turnover with JML of over $100,000 to be audited annually by a third-party audit company.
 JML will work with suppliers to find suitable solutions where factories are not meeting the requirements of the code.
 However, in cases of persistent breaches of the code or lack of willingness to take corrective action, we reserve the right to discontinue the relationship.

-• Continue to review and improve our processes to further develop our systems to ensure we have a robust supply chain that meets our code of conduct.
+• Continue to review and improve our processes to further develop our system to ensure we have a robust supply chain that meets our policy.

-• Training programme to raise awareness of slavery, forced labour and human trafficking.
+• Ensure new members of the team are trained and to continue to raise awareness of slavery, forced labour and human trafficking

 This statement is approved by the board of Directors.